 The General Resurrection of the Dead

 Futurists presuppose that the general resurrection and judgment of the dead will occur at the end of history.
-Preterists are persuaded that it occurred in the past, when hades, the temporary abode of the dead, was abolished (Revelation 20:14).
+Preterists are persuaded that it occurred in the past, at the dissolution of the old covenant world.
+That’s when hades, the temporary abode of the dead, was abolished (Revelation 20:14).
 The preterist view is that those residing in hades went to their eternal destination at Christ’s Parousia (his so-called “Second Coming”) that is, his effectual divine presence in judgment.
 The faithful went to heaven; the damned went to hell (variously understood as eternal conscious punishment or annihilation).
 While this seems foreign to Christians who have never studied this carefully, there is convincing biblical proof that it happened in AD 70.

 Futurists assume that this judgment happens at the end of the world.
 But that is problematic because the Bible never speaks of the end of the world!
 (Really!)
 Indeed, various passages assume that the earth will abide “forever” (Psalm 78:69; 104:5; 148:3-6; Ecclesiastes 1:4; Ephesians 3:21).
 The Bible only speaks about the end of the AGE, not the end of the WORLD.
 The end of the age was the end of the old covenant age, which ended with the fall of Jerusalem and the destruction of the temple (Matthew 24:1-3).